Kardinia-Church/Kardinia-Checkin-Kiosk/README.md

 * The advanced button is intended for extra troubleshooting steps, it allows for updating settings, restarting the kiosk, and reading logs.
 * To get back into the kiosk configuration simply ```tap the top-left corner than the bottom-right corner```.

+# Setup
+1. Go to Fluro > Developers > Code
+2. Create or duplicate a `print template`.
+Entering the following ```<%= get('_id') %>```
+3. Create or duplicate a `pickup print template`.
+Entering the following ```DONOTPRINT```
+4. Create a basic code with HTML.
+This is your label that will be printed.
+Set this to the example html seen in `label formatting`.
+5. Create another basic code as Javascript with the example configuration seen below in `fluro configuration`
+6. In the application configuration file this created code in 4 is the `kioskConfigurationId`
+7. Get the ID for the created code in 3 and put this into the configuration as `printTemplate`
+8. Enter the fluro firebase id.
+(Ask for it, or find it yourself in the Fluro print application, I'm not listing it here as i'm not sure if this is private..)
+9. Set the kiosk id and kiosk campus.

 # Installation
 1. Install the relevant drivers below and configure the printers accordingly
 2. Ensure nodejs is installed on the system